-- Estee Portnoy, Chair
+- Estee Portnoy, Past Chair, Bethesda, MD

 Estee is the Senior Vice-President of Marketing & Client Services for JUMP DC, where she manages the marketing and business activities for NBA legend Michael Jordan.
 She is a founding Board of Directors member of Kids Enjoy Exercise Now (K.E.E.N.), a sports program for children with disabilities and serves on the National Advisory Council of The Make A Wish Foundation, and on the Executive Committee of the NBA's Charlotte Bobcats.
 She received a B.A. from The University of Michigan in 1989 and an M.B.A. in Marketing from the University of Maryland.
 Portnoy, a native of New Castle, Pennsylvania was the Regional N’siah of Allegheny Region (now Keystone Mountain Region), held several chapter offices, and attended CLTC, ILTC and ISI summer programs.
 She is married to Elliott Portnoy, whom she met in BBYO; they have three children.

-- Marc Saperstein, Vice Chair
+- Marc J. Saperstein, Treasurer, Naples, FL

 Marc retired in early 2007 as Senior Executive Vice President Human Resources for NBC Universal, a division of General Electric.
 He was a 33 year veteran of GE, having served in human resource roles in GE's Aircraft, Appliances, Financial Services, Healthcare, Power Systems and Transportation Systems businesses.
 Prior to joining NBC Universal, he was GE's first President of Corporate Citizenship and President of the GE Foundation, where he was responsible for the company's philanthropic and volunteerism initiatives.
 Marc currently has his own consulting business in Organizational and Leadership Development where he works with a select number of clients.
 He served 6 years on the National Board of INROADS Inc., the largest non-profit in the U.S. focused on internships for minority youth and has been on the BBYO Board since 2006.
 He is a graduate of SUNY Binghamton with a B.A. in History and M.S. in Organizational Behavior.
 Marc and his wife Joan reside in Mequon, WI and Naples, Fl and have two grown married children and three grandchildren.
 Joan previously served on the Milwaukee BBYO Board and their daughter Jessica served as the Wisconsin Region N'siah and on the BBYO International Board as Mazkirah in the late 1990s.

-- Judith Finer Freedman, Vice Chair
+- Judith Finer Freedman, Secretary, Toronto, ON

 Judith is an Author, Researcher and Lecturer on the issues of generational and gender diversity, effectively balancing demands of work and home, and mentoring protocol.
 Judith has lectured at such organizations as Harvard Business School, Georgetown Law School, The University of Toronto Faculty of Law, The National Association of Law Placement and Columbia Business School.
 She is the author of "Cracking the Code: Unlocking the Potential of Future Leaders" (Thomson-West, 2010) now in its second printing.
 Judith is completing her doctorate in Counseling Psychology at The University of Toronto where her dissertation is entitled, “The Unfriendly Realities of Family-Friendly Policies.” and was named a "Rising Star" of the Alliance for Work-Life Progress (AWLP) in 2009.
 She is an active member of UJA Women's Philanthropy and the local Toronto BBYO board.
 A native of Tulsa, Oklahoma, she was active in BBG in the late 1970’s and Regional N’siah of Texoma Region (now North-Texas Oklahoma).
 She resides in Toronto with her husband Jeremy and their daughter and two sons.

-- Matthew Grossman, Executive Director
+- Matthew Grossman, BBYO Chief Executive Officer, Washington, DC

-Matt was appointed to be the Executive Director of BBYO, Inc. in February 2004.
+Matt was appointed to be the Chief Executive Officer of BBYO in February 2004.
 In this capacity, he is responsible for working with the organization's lay and professional leaders to set a vision and implement strategies for BBYO.
 Under Matt’s leadership, BBYO has re-invented itself, tripling the number of teens participating in BBYO programs – from 12,000 to 36,000 – since becoming independent from B’nai B’rith.
 He has also led an effort to involve thousands of alumni and other stakeholders in the organization through its Friends & Alumni Network, leading to a major increase in fundraising.
 Prior to BBYO, Matt worked for Hillel: The Foundation for Jewish Campus Life, playing a key role in the organization’s decade-long renaissance.
 Matt initially came to Washington in 1989 to pursue his undergraduate degree in Human Services and Judaic Studies at George Washington University.
 His interests in public and Jewish community service were prominent throughout his college career, including serving as President of Hillel, and peaked when he received a George Washington University Presidential Scholarship after initiating a relationship between the University and President Clinton’s AmeriCorps program.
 Matt grew up in Cheshire, a small town in central Connecticut.
 It was here, as a member of a Jewish high school youth group, that he began his Jewish journey and solidified his commitment to Jewish youth and to the future of the Jewish people.
 Matt lives with his wife Melissa, daughter Olivia, and son Gabriel, in Arlington, VA.